 What is Tubal Ligation?

-- Adult women who are done adding to their families.
+- Adult women who have completed their families.

 - Women whose health would be at risk if they were to become pregnant.

-- Adult women who are in a stable relationship and their partners agree to tubal ligation as a form of permanent birth control.
+- Adult women who are in a stable relationship and their partners.
+Therefore, agree to tubal ligation as a form of permanent birth control.

-- Individuals who have, or their partner has a genetic disorder and they agree they do not wish to pass it on.
+- Individuals who have, or their partner has a genetic disorder.
+Thus, they agree they do not wish to pass it on.

-If you are not certain that you will never wish to become pregnant in the future, tubal ligation may not be the best choice for you.
+On the other hand, if you are not certain that you will never wish to become pregnant in the future.
+Then tubal ligation may not be the best choice for you.

-- A few tiny incisions are made near the belly button (maybe one in the lower abdomen as well).
+- Firstly, surgeons make a few tiny incisions near the belly button, possibly one in the lower abdomen as well.

-- Gas is used to inflate the abdomen to help the surgeon access the fallopian tubes better.
+- Secondly, the surgeon uses gas to inflate the abdomen to better access the fallopian tubes.

-- The surgeon inserts a laparoscope into one of the incisions to access the fallopian tubes.
-A laparoscope is a surgical instrument that resembles a thin narrow tube and is outfitted with a camera.
+- Thirdly, the surgeon inserts a laparoscope into one of the incisions to access the fallopian tubes.
+Afterward, surgeons use a laparoscope, a surgical instrument resembling a thin, narrow tube equipped with a camera.

-- The surgeon uses other special surgical instruments that are also lowered down through the laparoscope to reach and hold on to the fallopian tube.
+- Additionally, the surgeon utilizes other special surgical instruments.
+Lowered down through the laparoscope to reach and hold onto the fallopian tube.

-- The tubes are then modified using one of many techniques that ultimately seal them off.
-They may be cut, banded, tied, clamped, and sealed with electric current.
+- Then, the surgeon modifies the tubes using one of many techniques that ultimately seal them off.
+Even so, they may cut, band, tie, clamp, and seal the tubes with electric current.

-- When the surgeon has completed the procedure on both tubes, the incisions will be closed using one or two stitches and covered with small surgical dressings.
+- When the surgeon has completed the procedure on both tubes.
+They will close the incisions using one or two stitches and cover them with small surgical dressings.

 What is the Success Rate of Tubal Ligation?

-How does Tubal Ligation compare to other Forms of Birth Control?
+How does the Procedure Compare to Other Forms of Birth Control?

 - Works immediately.